Manwal: Bhagavati Temple

 Historian Ashok Jerath, in his book tilted 'Dogra legends of Art and Culture' has written, "A few hundred meters from the main road, deep in the village of Dera, we found a colossus structure of a massive building with towering pillars, wide sanctums and open mandapas.
 This holy building is erected on a massive platform which can be reached with a flight of twelve steps on the west side.
 We suddenly found ourselves in a wide chamber with eight fluted columns having ornamental bases.
 These columns might have been used for the support of horizontal and oblique slabs which we found in one of the surviving roofs of Kala Dera temples."

 These slabs support the stone sheets forming the roof of the chamber or so-called antechamber.
 There are four garbhagrihas.
-The upper door beams of the entrance possess the beautiful carvings of Gods and Goddesses which have deteriorated to some extent.
-However, carvings of navgrahas on the horizontal upper beam of the door of the garbhagrihas, situated at the north side of the temple, are still magnificent in their form and structure.
+The upper door beams of the entrance possess the carvings of Gods and Goddesses which have deteriorated to some extent.
+However, carvings of navgrahas on the horizontal upper beam of the door of the garbhagrihas, situated at the north side of the temple, are less deteriorated.
 Almost all the frames of garbhagrihas contain the carvings of the river deities and their maids.

 In the center of each upper beam, there is a carving of Lord Ganesha.
 They are planned in the style of Sapt Rathis.
 The niches with lotus flower decoration and the horizontal beam supported by two vertical columns contain different deities.
 Some of the niches are devoid of any deity.
 The outer walls of the temple are decorated with the chiseling of geometrical figures, triangles, quadrangles and so on, which is the unique character of this temple.